-Freedom – Students must be able to make mistakes; ask questions; and adopt creative learning approaches to suit their individual needs.
+Freedom – Students must be able to ask questions, make mistakes and adopt creative learning approaches to suit their individual needs.

-Independence – As independent learners, students will be able to follow instructions, organise themselves, complete tasks, find their way out of ‘stuck’ and take responsibility for their actions.
+Independence – As independent learners, students will be able to follow instructions, organise themselves, meet task deadlines, find their way out of ‘stuck’ and take responsibility for their actions.

-Self-belief – Our students need confidence in themselves in order to take risks, try new things and face challenges.
+Self-belief – Our students need confidence in themselves in order to take risks, try new things, face challenges and grow.

 Honesty – As reflective learners, students should be able to truthfully acknowledge their own strengths, weaknesses, wins and losses.